blueimp/wdio-screen-commands/README.md

 })
 ```

-See [blueimp/wdio](https://github.com/blueimp/wdio) for a complete setup
+Please see [blueimp/wdio](https://github.com/blueimp/wdio) for a complete setup
 example.

 ## Options